About the Project

 IELTS requirements: 6.5 or above (or equivalent) with 6.0 in each individual category.

-Please note that applications will be assessed on first come first basis periodically until end of January 2020.
+Please note that applications will be assessed on first come first basis periodically until the application deadline.